 Confirm BioSciences is pleased to provide popular drug testing products used by Government Agencies.
 We are also proud to be a women & minority owned, small business.

-Drug testing is used by a growing number of corporations, the military, police, probation and arpole departments, fire departments, and government agencies.
+Government drug testing is used by a growing number of corporations including the military, police, probation and parole departments, fire departments, and other government agencies.

-No matter what type of organization wants to set up a drug testing program, Confirm BioSciences can help.
-We carry popular drug testing products used by government agencies, including urine, hair and saliva test kits, instant and laboratory test kits and even test kits for synthetic drugs.
+No matter what type of government organization wants to set up a drug testing program, Confirm BioSciences can help.
+We carry popular drug testing products used by government agencies, including urine, hair and saliva test kits, instant and laboratory testing and even test kits for synthetic drugs.

 - Federal & State Prisons

 - Federal, State & County Probation and Parole